AAP holds motorbike rallies in Punjab to mobilise people for Jan 26 tractor parade of farmers | Headlines

 The Punjab unit of the Aam Aadmi Party (AAP) took out motorbike rallies in several parts of the state on Saturday to mobilise people for a proposed tractor parade of farmers in Delhi on January 26.

-AAP legislator and Leader of Opposition in the Punjab Assembly Harpal Singh Cheema said party workers have taken out two-wheeler rallies across the state to mobilise people for the tractor parade in the national capital on Republic Day.
+AAP legislator and Leader of Opposition in the Punjab Assembly Harpal Singh Cheema said the party workers took out two-wheeler rallies across the state to mobilise people for the tractor parade in the national capital on Republic Day.

+All party MLAs organised motorcycle rallies with supporters and volunteers in their respective constituencies, AAP's state unit president Bhagwant Mann said.

 The motorbike rallies were organised at many places in Punjab, including Sangrur, Mohali and Faridkot.